 1. Use a Portable DVD Player

-2. Use the ipad
+2. Use the iPad

-There are so many games kids can play on the ipad and plenty of educational apps too!
+There are so many games kids can play on the iPad and plenty of educational apps too!
 Apps that have games that you can pass around and take turns on are fun for the whole family.
 Try: The Best Apps to Have on a Road Trip, Apps to Entertain on Road Trips, and check out my Pinterest board full of app ideas as well.

 3. Ideas to Keep Cool in the Car

 If you are traveling in the car this summer, most likely you will be looking for ways to keep cool.
-Even though we have air conditioner in our car, my son has a hard time with even the slightest warmth or heated temperature change.
+Even though we have an air conditioner in our car, my son has a hard time with even the slightest warmth or heated temperature change.
 We use personal hand-held fans and ice packs to help keep him cool and happy.